satomm1/robot_new_objects/README.md

-# [Title]
+# A Mobile Robot Framework For Learning To Detect New Objects With Large Language Models

-This is the code for the [] submitted to the ASME 2025 conference.
-In this paper, we ...
+This is the source code for the DETC2025-164474 paper submitted to the ASME 2025 IDETC-CIE conference.
+In this paper, we develop a fast open set object detector for mobile robots.
+An LLM is used for providing unknown object names and semantics.
+To identify repeated unknown objects, a MobileCLIP based solution is implemented.
+Last, we demonstrate incremental learning by automatically saving unknown images with their labels.

-This `main` branch contains code for training models, while the `noetic` branch contains ROS code for deploying on mobile robots.
+This `main` branch contains code for training the open set object detector that is deployed on mobile robots.

+Other git repos that are required include
+- a [ROS noetic image detection package](https://github.com/satomm1/image_detection_with_unknowns) for deploying on a mobile robot
+- a [repo](https://github.com/satomm1/gemini_api) that serves as the api for the LLM queries

 ## Installation (Linux)
 **Step 1**: Clone this repo